auricio52/auricio52/README.md

 <a href="https://pt-br.reactjs.org/"> <img src="https://user-images.githubusercontent.com/51960159/123526671-d967a000-d6af-11eb-9bec-2f131d03407c.png" width = "46"/> </a>&nbsp;
 <a href="https://www.typescriptlang.org/"> <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/4c/Typescript_logo_2020.svg/1200px-Typescript_logo_2020.svg.png" width = "44"/> </a>&nbsp;

+### My Projects

+#### Mobile school
+Mobile School is an Android application that can be used to facilitate the work of teachers and students in the remote teaching method.
+The application allows teachers to create rooms and through a code allow students to access the room.
+In the room the teacher can make class material available, chat with students, and give quizzes.

+With the development of this project I could apply my knowledge in dart, flutter and firebase.

+#### Bitcoin converter
+The bitocoin converter is a web-based system that allows users to convert cryptocurrencies into euros, dollars and other currencies.

 <!--
 **auricio52/auricio52** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.